4dn-dcic/fish_omics_format/docs/source/core.rst

-Each row reports the x, y, z localization, and the Trace assignment (i.e., Trace_ID) of a FISH-omics bright Spot and corresponds to a specific genomic DNA target sequence identified by Chromosome ID, and by Start and End chromosome coordinates.
+Each row reports the x, y, z localization, and the Trace assignment (i.e., Trace_ID) of a FISH-omics bright Spot and corresponds to a specific genomic DNA target sequence identified by chromosome ID (Chrom), and by start (Chrom_Start) and end (Chrom_End) chromosome coordinates.

 At a minimum the Table has to have 8 columns in the following order: Spot_ID, Trace_ID, X, Y, Z, Chrom, Chrom_Start, Chrom_End.
 These are required.